 October recognizes National Work and Family Month.
 I’m glad we working moms have a month that recognizes that we do a lot.

 There isn’t just one thing that’s important in my life—I’m grateful that there are so many.
 My family is important to me.
 My work is important to me.
 Self-care is important to me.
 Yoga is important to me.
 Writing is important to me.

 What about you?
 What’s important to you?

-And how do you balance it all?
+And how do you find harmony with it all?
 You just make it happen however you can, right?

 Working at the same time as raising kids doesn’t mean you have to sacrifice your dreams.
 In fact, being a working parent inspires my dreams and purpose.

 I’m a self-care advocate for working moms for a reason: We need self-care.
 How else are we supposed to sustainably keep everything going?

 And what happens when more than one parent works full-time, which is the reality for so many of us?
 My husband is our primary cook, and I couldn’t do what I do without his tremendous help.
 He needs self-care, too.
 Everyone does.